mcu-tools/website-mcuboot/_documentation/imgtool.md

     ./scripts/imgtool.py keygen -k filename.pem -t rsa-2048

 or use rsa-3072, ecdsa-p256, or ed25519 for the type.
-The key type used should match what mcuboot is configured to verify.
+The key type used should match what MCUboot is configured to verify.

 This key file is what is used to sign images, this file should be protected, and not widely distributed.